Pumping on Your Stereo: Background

 Bassist Mick Quinn said in regard to the recording of the song: "There were certain instances where Danny didn't hit the snare [drum] loud enough so we all had to clap over the snare.
 In the end it sounds like [David] Bowie."

 Drummer Danny Goffey explained the history behind the song: "It came about when we were just in our rehearsal studio and we all started singing it over three chords.
 It's quite easy to play.
 The easier the song is to play, the better we play it.
 It just happened really quickly.
 It was one of those songs that just comes together in 10 minutes."

 Though the title of the song is "Pumping on Your Stereo," the band thought it funny to actually sing the word "humping" in place of "pumping," and this is how it is thus heard on the recording.
-In live performances, the band has sung "pumping" instead.
+In live performances, the band has sung both "pumping" and "humping".
 Supergrass can be heard applauding themselves and whooping at the end of the recording, at the end, Goffey asks, "Can we go home now?"